 “The tower, pinnacles and bell-chamber windows were restored by public subscription 1925-1926.
 H. Cowper Pratt – Vicar.
 R.C.Brook & J.M.
 Pope – Churchwardens”.

 Rev. H. Cowper Pratt was another clergyman very active in the preservation of the church fabric.
 In 1934, it was decided that the bells needed attention and a fair amount of attention at that.
 The foundry contacted on this occasion was that of Mears and Stainbank in London, whose estimate for the work required is preserved in both handwritten and typed copies.
 The typed estimate is dated 8th.
 February 1934, and gives very detailed specifications of the work to be carried out.
 All the bells, headstocks and wheels were to be removed from the tower, and the headstocks and wheels sent to the foundry for attention.
 A new headstock was to be made for the 2nd.
 Bell, and new wrought iron clappers for the 2nd.
 And 5th.
 New floor pulleys were to be installed in the bell chamber and a second set on the floor of the clock chamber.
 The chiming mechanism was to be overhauled and new cords and rubber handpieces fitted.
-The 2nd. and 5th.
-Belle were to be quarter-turned and all six were to be fitted with new steel gudgeons and re-hung on “totally enclosed se1f~lubricating and self-aligning double row ball bearings fitted with grease caps”.
+The 2nd and 5th Bells were to be quarter-turned, and all six were to be equipped with new steel gudgeons and re-hung on “totally enclosed self-lubricating and self-aligning double row ball bearings fitted with grease caps”.

 A Diocesan Faculty was applied for in March 1934 for the re-hanging of the bells.
 And it was agreed to in May 1935 by the Rt, Rev. William Cecil, Bishop of Exeter ( who, incidentally, died the following year.)
 By the time it was approved, the work had already been done and paid for by public subscription.